pragyaai/ndna/_llm/FAQ.md

 This formalism, rooted in algebraic topology and category theory, guarantees that semantic consistency is not merely a statistical artifact but a structurally enforced property -- auditably encoded in the latent geometry of ÆTHER's offspring {% cite amari2016information %} {% cite edelsbrunner2010computational %}.

-## What is the formal role of thermodynamic geodesics in nDNA-based latent genome evolution, and how do they constrain semantic drift in future AI generations?
+✶ **What is the formal role of thermodynamic geodesics in nDNA-based latent genome evolution, and how do they constrain semantic drift in future AI generations?**

-Thermodynamic geodesics define the minimal epistemic effort path that a latent genome should follow during evolution across generations.
+➠ Thermodynamic geodesics define the minimal epistemic effort path that a latent genome should follow during evolution across generations.
 Let

 $$
 \gamma^{(t)} : [0,1] \to \mathcal{M}^{(t)}(x)